Weekend in Tallinn

 Inside or just outside Viru Gate (Old Town edge) (Hotel Telegraaf, Autograph Collection (luxury) or Go Hotel Shnelli (mid-range) across the garden for quieter nights)

-You can walk everywhere; taxi from ferry/airport is under 15 min
+You can walk everywhere.
+Taxi from ferry/airport is under 15 min

-Marzipan, Maritime Might & Bohemian Telliskivi
+See all Tallinn accommodation options →Marzipan, Maritime Might & Bohemian Telliskivi

 Where to Stay Tonight

 Go back to the same hotel.
 Or don't.
-Swap to a Kalamaja boutique guesthouse instead—you'll get a hipper vibe, grittier charm, and a neighborhood that doesn't sleep before 2 a.m.
+Swap to a Kalamaja boutique guesthouse instead, you'll get a hipper vibe, grittier charm, and a neighborhood that doesn't sleep before 2 a.m.
 (Hestia Hotel Kentmanni (Old Town) or Lai 22 Guesthouse (Kalamaja))

-Late-night bars in Telliskivi are 5 min walk; morning airport tram is direct
+Late-night bars in Telliskivi are 5 min walk.
+Morning airport tram is direct

 Customize Your Trip